 Immediately prior to the completion of this offering, our outstanding share capital will consist of 27,354,496 Class A ordinary shares and 68,788,940 Class B ordinary shares.
 Holders of Class A ordinary shares and Class B ordinary shares have the same rights except for conversion and voting rights.
 Each Class B ordinary share is convertible into one Class A ordinary share at any time, while Class A ordinary shares cannot be converted into Class B ordinary shares under any circumstances.
 Each Class A ordinary share is entitled to one vote.
-When the total number of ordinary shares held by Telstra Holdings Pty Ltd and/or its affiliates ("Telstra") constitutes no less than 51% of all of our issued and outstanding ordinary shares, each Class B ordinary shares, each Class B ordinary shares held by Telstra drops below 51% but is no less than 39.3% of all of our issued and outstanding ordinary shares, each Class B ordinary shares, each Class B ordinary shares, each Class B ordinary share will carry such number of votes that would result in the total number of ordinary shares held by Telstra drops below 39.3% of all of our issued and outstanding ordinary shares; when the total number of ordinary shares held by Telstra drops below 39.3% of all of our issued and outstanding ordinary shares, each Class B ordinary shares, and outstanding ordinary shares; when the total number of ordinary shares held by Telstra drops below 39.3% of all of our issued and outstanding ordinary shares; when the total number of ordinary shares held by Telstra drops below 39.3% of all of our issued and outstanding ordinary shares; when the total number of ordinary shares held by Telstra drops below 39.3% of all of our issued and outstanding ordinary shares; when the total number of ordinary shares held by Telstra drops below 39.3% of all of our issued and outstanding ordinary shares; when the total number of ordinary shares held by Telstra drops below 39.3% of all of our issued and outstanding ordinary shares; when the total number of ordinary sha
+When the total number of ordinary shares held by Telstra Holdings Pty Ltd and/or its affiliates ("Telstra") constitutes no less than 51% of all of our issued and outstanding ordinary shares, each Class B ordinary share is entitled to one vote; when the total number of ordinary shares held by Telstra drops below 51% but is no less than 39.3% of all of our issued and outstanding ordinary shares, each Class B ordinary shares will carry such number of votes that would result in the total number of ordinary shares held by Telstra carrying, in the aggregate, 51% of the voting rights represented by all of our issued and outstanding ordinary shares; when the total number of ordinary shares held by Telstra drops below 39.3% of all of our issued and outstanding ordinary shares, all Class B ordinary shares will be automatically converted into the same number of Class A ordinary shares.

-Immediately after the completion of this offering, Telstra Holdings Pty Ltd. is and will continue to be our controlling shareholder and will hold 68,788,940 Class B ordinary shares, which represents % of our aggregate voting rights, assuming the underwriters do not exercise their option to purchase additional ADSs.
+Immediately after the completion of this offering, Telstra Holdings Pty Ltd. is and will continue to be our controlling shareholder and will hold 68,788,940 Class B ordinary shares, which represents 66.2% of our aggregate voting rights, assuming the underwriters do not exercise their option to purchase additional ADSs.
 We will be a controlled company as defined under the New York Stock Exchange Listed Company Manual.